Intravenous fluids

 Crystalloids are water-based solutions with added solutes (electrolytes or glucose).
 They differ in their composition, which determines their distribution throughout the body.

-• Glucose effectively becomes free body water (i.e. not limited to the extracellular space) and so is not suitable for fluid resuscitation
+• Once the glucose is metabolised, 5% glucose effectively becomes free water (i.e. not limited to the extracellular space) and so is not suitable for fluid resuscitation as very little remains in the intravascular compartment

 Normal Saline